 Boats are now using soydiesel, an environmentally-friendly, oxygenated fuel made from soybean oil (diesel is made from petroleum).
 It has lower emissions of just about everything except nitrogen oxide (bad), but there isn't any smell, it's biodegradable if spilled, and you don't get that black stuff on your stern.
 Of course, since it's only made in Kansas and Massachusetts, the price is almost double the regular diesel.
 Too bad.

 Marinas charge more for fuel for many reasons.
 Low volume means no bulk discounts.
 Dockside installation costs are higher.
-Dock staff is needed to help boats tie up and properly fill the tanks.
+Dock staff is needed to help boats tie up and safely fill the tanks.
 Insurance costs are higher due to environmental fines for leaks or water contamination.
 (Note: Filling gas tanks with gerry cans is banned in many marinas because of insurance liability for spills and fire.)
 Learn a few tips "How to Save Fuel" - I'm sure you'll find something useful.